cisco-outshift-ai-agents/caipe-workshop-mars-colony/902-agent-directory.md

-# Mission Check 6 — Assemble with idpbuilder
+# AGNTCY - Agent Directory

 Use idpbuilder to package the stack (images, manifests, configs).